SummaryRead the full fact sheet

 - A doula is a companion who supports women through their pregnancy and labour.
 They are generally not medically trained.

-- Maternal and child health nurses monitor the growth and development of children from birth up until they are about three and a half years old.
+- Maternal and child health nurses monitor the growth and development of children from birth up until they are about 3 and a half years old.

 Depending on the model of care you choose for your antenatal (during pregnancy) and labour care, you might see only a few or all of the healthcare professionals listed below during or shortly after your pregnancy.